Research Paper: On Mark Cohen’s Book “Under Crescent and Cross: The Jews in the Middle Ages.”

 Scholars also tried to promote the countermyth considering the Jews hatred as a tradition in Islam since it’s making.

-The misfortune of Arab Jews, in the making of the state of Israel that concentrated on Ashkenazi Jew, also led to a countermyth in order for them to gain assimilation and self-identity in the present.
+The misfortune of Arab Jews, in the making of the state of Israel that concentrated on Ashkenazi Jew, also led to a countermyth for them to gain assimilation and self-identity in the present.

 Religions in Conflict:

 The writer’s first comparison begins with the tension among religions that mounted along the centuries between Christians and Jews.